qgis/QGIS-Documentation/source/docs/user_manual/preamble/features.rst

 window.
 For interaction with the |qg| environment, there is the :data:`qgis.utils.iface` variable, which is an instance of :class:`QgsInterface`.
 This interface allows access to the map canvas, menus, toolbars and other parts of the |qg| application.
+You can create a script, then drag and drop it into the |qg| window and it will be executed automatically.

 For further information about working with the Python console and programming |qg| plugins and applications, please refer to